5 from 1 vote

 How to make a Healthier 7-Layer Dip:

-• Layer #3 – The third layer which consists of avocado, lemon juice, a scallion, cilantro, hot sauce and salt and black pepper goes into a food processor to blend.
+• Layer #3 – The third layer, which consists of avocado, lemon juice, scallion, cilantro, hot sauce, salt, and black pepper, is blended in a food processor.
 I like to leave it a bit chunky for extra texture.
 You can also use my Spicy Guacamole!

 • Remaining Layers: